pekoto-zz/MyNotes/ProblemRecognitionApproach.md

 Can you use the pivot selection algorithm from Quicksort of the merge algorithm from merge sort?
 For example, consider Quickselect and Squares of sorted array problems.

+__DFSing through a matrix__
+When DFSing through a matrix, remember to mark cells visited to stop from revisiting them.

 ### Optimization Techniques
 * Do you need an O(n) runtime?
 Forget about sorting.
 Can you store data in a map instead?
 * Do you need to use O(1) space?
 Does sorting the data help?